 In a microwave safe bowl melt dark chocolate.

-Holding by the stem, dip strawberry in chocolate, shake off excess and place on parchment paper.
+Holding by the stem, dip the strawberry in chocolate, shake off excess and place on parchment paper.

 Melt the white chocolate.
 Fill a piping bag and cut a very small hole.
 Pipe a vertical line down the entire length of the strawberry.
 Let harden.